meghakiran25/Hotel-Reservation-Analysis-Using-Python/README.md

 # Hotel-Reservation-Analysis-Using-Python
 # Objective

-The primary goal of this project is to analyze the hotel reservation cancellations as well as other factors that have no bearing on their business and yearly revenue generation to increase their efficiency in generating revenue, and for us to offer thorough business advice to address this problem.
+The primary goal of this project is to analyze hotel booking cancellations and other factors that do not impact business and yearly revenue generation.
+This analysis aims to enhance revenue efficiency and provide comprehensive business advice to address these issues.

 # Assumptions
 <ul>
   <li style="list-style-type: disc; font-weight: bold;">The information is still current and can be used to analyze a hotel's possible plans in an efficient manner</li>